Raphzz/iOS-ASOS-Assignment/README.md

-# ASOS Assignemnt - SpaceX API App
+# iOS Assignemnt - SpaceX API App

 Assignment exercise for a role as Lead iOS Engineer at ASOS